konradsopala/discourse-metrics-automation/README.md

 * Go to your metrics spreadsheet and share it with the email that just got created in service account section of Google Developer Console
 * Open the service account we just created and in the Keys section add key (credentials in a form of .json file)

-In order to run the script, you'll need the credentials for Google Sheets API.
+If you'd like others in your team to run the script, they'll need the credentials for Google Sheets API.
 To get them you need to follow these steps:

 * Login to https://console.cloud.google.com/ with your email
 * Select your project at the top